Patient's Query

 Hello doctor,

-I have thickened tip of mitral valve leaflet with prolapse of the mitral valve leaflet to the left atrium during systole producing moderate mitral regurgitation with an EF of 34% and left atrial enlargement.
-There are normal coronary artery sizes.
-There is normal pulmonary artery pressure.
-Good left ventricular systolic function with an ejection fraction of 66% and a left-sided aortic arch.
-No pericardial effusion nor coarctation.
-The conclusion of 2D echo procedure is rheumatic heart disease and mitral regurgitation.
-I have attached the copies of the report.
+I have a thickened tip of the mitral valve leaflet with prolapse into the left atrium during systole, causing moderate mitral regurgitation.
+My ejection fraction (EF) is 34 percent, and there is left atrial enlargement.
+The coronary artery sizes are normal, and pulmonary artery pressure is also normal.
+There is a good left ventricular systolic function with an ejection fraction of 66 percent, and I have a left-sided aortic arch.
+There is no pericardial effusion or coarctation.
+The conclusion of the 2D echo procedure is rheumatic heart disease and mitral regurgitation.
+I have attached copies of the report.

 Hello,